sm-dge/locksmith/README.md

 \======================================================================================================/

 ```
-ABOUT
+ABOUT<br />
 LockSmith is a lightweight, offline and easy to use tool that lets
 you generate and store passwords for all of your accounts.

 Password generator is available as a standalone program.
-Main project is currently in pre-release
-so it is not recommended to be used as a legitimate password manager at this point.
-More info can
-be found in each release.
+Main project is currently in pre-release so it is not recommended to be used as a legitimate password manager at this point.
+More info can be found in releases.